UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 The difference here is that the program will wait for ``requests.get()`` call to return, and that won't happen until the request is complete.
 If you are making a lot of requests and they take a while, that is a lot of time sitting around waiting for the server when your computer isn't doing anything.

+Note that javascript began as a way to automate stuff on web pages -- it lets you attach actions to various events in the browser: clicking button or what have you.
+The "callback" approach is natural for this.
+And once that structure was there, it made sense to keep it when making requests directly from code, that is doing: *Asychronous Javascript and XML* -- i.e. AJAX.
+That that's why callback-based async is "built in" to Javascript.

 Async programming usually (always?) involves an event loop to schedule operations.

 But callbacks are only one way to communicate with the event loop.